vaishnav-reddy/VentureScope-RAG/README.md

 Note: This feasibility analysis is generated using a limited, curated knowledge base and is intended to demonstrate how Retrieval-Augmented Generation (RAG) systems reason over available evidence.
 The output should be interpreted as decision support, not as a definitive market or business assessment.

+### Project Status

+This project is intentionally maintained as a prototype.

+- No UI or deployment is included by design

+- Focus is placed on RAG concepts, evidence grounding, and uncertainty handling

+Possible future enhancements (optional):

+- UI integration

+- Expanded domain-specific knowledge sources

+- Evidence coverage or confidence scoring

+- Citation-level traceability

+## Key Learning Outcomes

+- Understanding Retrieval-Augmented Generation (RAG)

+- Semantic search using vector databases

+- Evidence-grounded reasoning with LLMs

+- Responsible handling of uncertainty in AI systems